TheRealEdDawson/scrape_n_spell/README.md

     python scrape_n_spell.py http://www.example.com/page-to-spellcheck OUTPUTFILENAME.TXT

-Where "OUTPUTFILENAME" is the name of the text file where you want the results to be recorded.
+Where "http://www.example.com/page-to-spellcheck" is the web page you want to spell check, and "OUTPUTFILENAME.TXT" is the name of the text file where you want the results to be recorded.

 * Designed for use on Linux-type command line systems.
 * Requires "lynx" command to be available at the command line.